U.S. Senate tax bill accomplishes major Obamacare repeal goal

-The individual mandate is meant to ensure a viable health insurance market by forcing younger and healthier Americans to buy coverage to help offset the cost of sicker patients.
-It helps uphold the most popular provision of the law, which requires insurers charge sick and healthy people the same rates.
+The individual mandate is meant to ensure a viable health insurance market by forcing younger and healthier Americans to buy coverage.

 Removing it while keeping the rest of Obama’s Affordable Care Act intact is expected to cause insurance premiums to rise and lead to millions of people losing coverage, policy experts say.